 The DVRS authorises Participants to perform certain registration transactions on behalf of their customers.
-This improves the overall customer experience, as registration can be organised at the time of the sale so the Participant does not need to attend a service centre to complete the process.
+This improves the overall customer experience, as registration can be organised at the time of sale so the Participant does not need to attend a service centre to complete the process.

 Under the DVRS, Transport for NSW (TfNSW) authorises Participants to perform the registration related services referred to in Clause 3 and Schedule 6 of the Agreement.